 One of the best things about living in Oregon is that we are surrounded by abundant farms and vineyards.
 Since moving here more than a decade ago, supporting our local winemakers has been a part of life, with or without kids in tow.

-In part two of this two-part wine series, I’m excited to share more about the six wonderful eco-friendly Oregon wineries I’ve visited this past year, as well as highlight a few special wines we’ll be savoring this holiday season.
+In part two of this two-part wine series, I’m excited to share more about the seven wonderful eco-friendly Oregon wineries we’ve visited this past year, as well as highlight a few special wines we’ll be savoring this year.

 First, before we dive in, did you know that Oregon is among the top five wine producers in the United States, and according to Travel Oregon has the highest percentage of third-party, certified-sustainable grape growers of any region in the world?
 For a brief introduction to Oregon’s wine, click here for a downloadable brochure (which includes a map of the wine-growing regions of Oregon), and you can also download or order a free Oregon Wine Touring Guide!